Sofia Morais

 Spain

-Sofia leads the development and validation of feed additives for the aquaculture sector in Lucta, a global company founded in Barcelona in 1949, committed to the development of solutions that enhance palatability, efficiency and animal welfare, as well as to the preservation of ingredients and premixes.
-She holds a degree in Biology from the University of Lisbon, Portugal, an MSc in Aquaculture from the University of Stirling, Scotland, UK and a PhD in Aquaculture Nutrition from the University of Algarve, Portugal.
+Sofia leads the development of feed additives for the aquaculture sector in Lucta, a global company founded in Barcelona in 1949, committed to creating solutions that enhance palatability, efficiency and animal welfare, as well as the preservation of ingredients and premixes.

 Abstract